Whale Watching in Sydney: A Comprehensive Guide

 Duration: 2.5 hours | Departure point: Circular Quay | Book this tour

-The best-known cruise company in Sydney, Captain Cook, with great customer service and an outstanding record of sightings.
+The best-known cruise company in Sydney, Captain Cook, has great customer service and an outstanding record of sightings.

 Whale jumping in Sydney